SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/UserStories/index.md

 - User completes the initial information and objectives of the research
 - User click on start research and is redirected to the page

+### Add a stage of a research process

+- User goes to research page
+- User click on add stage
+- User completes stage information and click save
+- User sees the new stage listed in the research process page

 ### Add research resource

 - User click research link in the navigation bar